-The employment rate has increased and is now similar or slightly higher than pre-2008 levels.
+The employment rate has increased and is now slightly higher than pre-2008 levels.

 This indicator is the proportion of working age people in the Waikato region who are employed.

 Both the employment rate (and by association, the unemployment rate) indicate how much paid employment is available within an area.
 These rates are affected by several factors, including economic conditions and the availability of work, migration flows, skill levels, family responsibilities and personal decisions.

 Paid employment is a major factor determining people’s personal income, which in turn determines people’s ability to purchase goods and services.
 It also affects health, housing, education and crime outcomes.
 People often define themselves by their employment status, so employment is linked to their ability to participate and have a sense of belonging in their community.
 Overall, it contributes to the standard of living people and their families have access to and thus their quality of life.

 |Year (Dec qtr)||Employment rate (per cent of working age population)|

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.